 Good Food Fringe

-The Good Food Fringe ties into the annual Bournemouth food Festival to really highlight all those places providing amazing events, meals and activities using local and sustainable food!
+The Good Food Fringe worked in parallel with the annual Bournemouth food Festival to really highlight all those places providing amazing events, meals and activities using local and sustainable food.

 What is the background of the Good Food Fringe and where are you now?

-Our first ever Good Food Fringe began on 19th June 2015, tying into the Bournemouth Food Festival.
-This will be an annual event, with the aim to recognise all the restaurants and producers across the city doing amazing things using sustainable food!
-Good Food Fringe ran events such as a food takeover of Shelley theatre in Boscombe.
-We also ran two of our Restaurant Hops to introduce foodie fans to some of our favourite restaurants.
+Our Good Food Fringe worked with the Bournemouth Food Festival in 2015 and 2016 to raise awareness of the businesses, activities and events involved in the festival that had a good sustainable food sourcing policy.
+During this time the Good Food Fringe ran events such as a food takeover of Shelley theatre in Boscombe and two of our Restaurant Hops to introduce foodie fans to some of our favourite restaurants.

 What are the plans for your project?